Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/README.md

 ***Version: Vitis 2022.2***

 RTL design is a traditional and important hardware accelerator development methodology for FPGA.
-RTL modules provide excellent flexibility and efficiency, while the design process is a timing consuming and error-prone process.
+RTL modules provide excellent flexibility and efficiency, while the design process is a time consuming and error-prone process.
 The Xilinx&reg; Vitis&trade; unified software platform provides a mature and proven RTL kernel design methodology.
 With Vitis and the included Vivado&reg; Design Suite, you can focus on your core accelerating module, instead of spending a lot of time on integration, host-FPGA communication, DMA, and other supporting tasks.

 ## About This Tutorial